offsoc/onionplan/slides/2022.Q4/usability.md

 * Seems highly dependent on whether [RFC 7686][] will be honored by clients to either use or skip .onion addresses found in HTTPS DNS records.
 * Does not pave a way for Onion Names or opportunist discovery of .onion addresses.
+* Still needs a further and thorough security analysis to evaluate it's security properties, attack scenarios and mitigations.

 [draft-ietf-dnsop-svcb-https-11]: https://datatracker.ietf.org/doc/draft-ietf-dnsop-svcb-https/10/
 [HTTP DNS resource records for Onion Services]: https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/41325